 - Take away all litter

-- Obey local byelaws (especially around Loch Lomond where you need a permit in places)
+- Obey local bylaws (especially around Loch Lomond where you need a permit to park in certain places)

 If you want to read more about how the Scottish Outdoor Access Code, this is their website.